nobuyuki83/Physics-based_Animation_2021S/task6/README.md

 ## Problem 2

 Optimize the positions of the vertices of a 2D polygon such that its **area becomes one and the sum of the squred length of the edges (i.e., energy) is minimized**.
 The Lagrange multiplier method needs to be used.
-See the slide below for the Lagrange multiplier.
+See the slide below for the overview of Lagrange multiplier method and its implementation.

 ![](lagrange0.png)